LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 At the end, we return the list with the contents of the csv file.

-4.1.2.4 Obtain the sentiments of each instance.
+**4.1.2.4 Obtain the sentiments of each instance**.
 With the data we’ve taken from the csv, we now need to get the sentiment from each instance so that we can analyze it.
 The information we need for a proper analysis is the polarity of the text and also the classification in which the polarity enters.
 This functionality is put inside the “analyze_sentiment” function, which receives the data inside the csv to analyze.
 The following image describes the process of doing so:

 ![](https://lh7-us.googleusercontent.com/uc-ryuxj7p6RZwlWRam_DfAgp7djPWKcauBu8OCt1UfRlRa8HnD03fP0POvTlRZgTXH4jeuMIhaBgNh4Zqx6QnT0QbhsW0B_LcoNA2quZPTiGJrkBwlzFIiBSnaKIiYvcHw_0-Ak6iiS4fHePaR4AXE)

-Figure 11—Code: Sentiment analysis function
+_Figure 11—Code: Sentiment analysis function_

 We first instantiate a new matrix “results” in which we’re gonna put the results of the analysis.
 We then analyze each line in the data array individually and store the results of the analysis inside the results matrix.